-For more than thirty-five years we have worked to establish expertise in issues related to profitable, effective Aftermarket Product Support .
+For more than forty-five years we have worked to establish expertise in issues related to profitable, effective Aftermarket Product Support.
 Professional dealer parts and service management and even customer service is often a neglected stepchild in many dealer organizations.
 We approach professional aftermarket management by providing tools and techniques essential to move from " transaction management " to " profitable business center management ."
 This helps transform these departmental managers to integral participants on the Dealer Principal's leadership team.
 Concerns are for current and useful cost-justified methods to improve people and resource productivity, design more effective marketing and sales programs, and create a roadmap to retain and build long-term profitable customer relationships.
 See more details on our Executive Program in Machinery Dealer Development page.

 We continuously update and maintain an extensive repertoire of "Best Business Practices" for each dealer revenue center including new and used equipment, rentals, service, parts and customer service.
 These 650 best practices provide an excellent guide for operations audits and qualitative performance assessments for highly successful equipment dealers.
 Substantial sections in Strategies, Tactics, Operations for Achieving Dealer Excellence focus on Best Practices for each Dealer Revenue Center.
 Dealers review these policies and procedures and select with are most applicable and appropriate for their individual business.